 5. Undo the clamps the next day.

 6. Sand the top and bottom of the tray.
 Sand it with 120-grade sandpaper first, which is medium-grade.
-It is rough enough to sand but not too rough so it damages the top of the oak wine barrel tray.
+This grade is rough enough to sand but not too rough so it damages the top of the oak wine barrel tray.

 7. Next, sand the wine barrel tray with 240-grade sandpaper to smooth the wood on both the top and bottom.